Remote Work

 Remote Access using VPN

-While VCU-issued devices can use the ZScaler remote access agent to seamlessly access university IT resources from a university-issued computer, the traditional VPN client can also access limited university resources from personally-owned devices or when ZScaler access is unavailable.
+While VCU-issued devices can use the ZScaler remote access agent to seamlessly access university IT resources from a university-issued computer, the traditional VPN client can also access limited university resources from personally owned devices or when ZScaler access is unavailable.
 Utilizing the VPN allows users to appear to be logging in from within VCU's network.
 Two-factor authentication, Duo, is required to use the virtual private network (VPN).
 Currently, VPN sessions will time out after 48 hours, at which point you will need to reinstate the connection.

 RamsVPN software and general instructions